home-assistant/home-assistant.io/source/_integrations/hunterdouglas_powerview.markdown

 ### Tilt Anywhere

-> :information_source: Full functionality not currently implemented These shades can tilt in any position and do not require the shade to be open or closed to adjust tilt position.
+> :information_source: Full functionality not currently implemented These shades can tilt in any position and do not require the shade to be open or closed to adjust the tilt position.

 ### Dual Shade Blackout